 The answer is no, and let me explain why.
 Salicylic acid and retinol are drying ingredients.
 When applied together, they reinforce each other, causing more harm than good.
 This raises another question.
 What skin concern makes you want to use them both at the same time?
 If you are under your 30s and have acne, you can safely use salicylic acid, benzoyl peroxide, or alpha hydroxy acids.
 If you are older and looking for anti-aging treatments, get your retinol bottle.
 Go smart and restrain your impulses to use all the nice bottles with beauty formulas together.
 Less is blessed.

-Product Picks with Salicylic Acid
+Product Picks With Salicylic Acid

 Peace Out Acne Serum is a perfect skin care product with well-selected active ingredients.
-It contains an anti-acne combo of 2% salicylic acid, niacinamide, and zinc that can effortlessly reduce inflammation, clears the pores, and combat pesky pimples.
+It contains an anti-acne combo of 2% salicylic acid, niacinamide, and zinc that can effortlessly reduce inflammation, clear the pores, and combat pesky pimples.
 Besides, the formula includes soothing ingredients like aloe, Centella Asiatica, and hyaluronic acid.
-Together they revive the skin’s natural moisture, relieving the drying effect of salicylic acid.
+Together, they revive the skin’s natural moisture, relieving the drying effect of salicylic acid.
 The serum is fast-absorbing and feels comfortable on the skin.

 Murad Outsmart Acne Clarifying Treatment is a lightweight gel serum with a huge fan club!
 It has the same anti-acne ingredients as in the abovementioned product but with a less potent salicylic acid (1%).
 This means people with sensitive skin can safely use it without fear of irritation.
 It clears up any pimple anywhere on the body and does it quickly.
 Alcohol-free.
 This serum is pricey, but a little goes a long way.

-Product Picks with Retinol
+Product Picks With Retinol